vibbits/CAMEL/README.md

 ```
 https://dev.bits.vib.be/CAMEL/api/experiment?<field_id>=<filter>
 ```
-Text fields get search for the literal string.
+Text fields get searched for the literal string.
 Numeric fields use a minimum and maximum value instead.

 eg. get all experiments where the species contains "phage" and the number of lines is between 12 and 20:
 ```